 This movie failed to do one thing and the only thing that I need to be happy when watching a Star Wars movie: Tell a good story.
 The story is so abysmally bad, that I could write a fanfiction story that was better than this, the only good thing that will come out of The Last Jedi is all the fix fic around it once it’s finished.

 The story is nonsensical; everyone makes stupid decisions on both sides.
 Luke Skywalker, the greatest and best character in all of Star Wars is derailed so badly he’s ruined, especially if you enjoyed the Original Trilogy.

 The Last Jedi fails to be a good movie by itself and it also fails at being a good Star Wars movie.
 Take away the stunning visual effects and the music and look at the story, it’s just awful.

 It hasn’t topped The Last Airbender for being the worst movie I’ve watched, but it’s the worst movie with nice production values that I’ve watched.
 Only buy it if you liked the movie, you could totally skip this one and you wouldn’t really miss anything.
 I highly doubt even J.J.
 Abrams can save this trilogy now.

-I will be watching Star Wars: Episode IX: The Rise of Skywalker (2019) to see how this stupid Star Wars sequel trilogy ends.
-I am waiting for the home video release as Star Wars: Episode IX: The Rise of Skywalker (2019) is the lowest critically reviewed movie beating out Star Wars: Episode I: The Phantom Menace (1999) with a 58% on Rotten Tomatoes before opening day.
+I finished Star Wars: Episode IX: The Rise of Skywalker (2019) and I'm so happy I never have to watch the sequel trilogy ever again.
+Star Wars: Episode IX: The Rise of Skywalker (2020)is the lowest critically reviewed movie beating out Star Wars: Episode I: The Phantom Menace (1999) with a 58% on Rotten Tomatoes before opening day.

 © 2018 ReViewMeMedia